bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

         Click OK to close the window.

     * Invalidate token - Allows making the token invalid.
+It is necessary in case of compromising when a token needs to be changed to a new one.
 In the appeared window, input the token into the text field and click INVALIDATE.
 The token will become invalid.

         .. figure:: _static/VMactions_ViewLogs_InvalidateToken.png

         Or you may click CANCEL to close the window.
 The token will remain valid.

 - **Pulse** - It is a new feature created in CloudStack-UI to visualize the VM performance statistics.
 By clicking "Pulse" at the Actions box you will open a modal window with 3 tabs: CPU/RAM, Network, Disk.
 There you can see the charts of resources statistics for the VM.